 - Remove: Remove Baby from the environment right away.
-Whether Baby is in a sandbox, in a group of kids, or on the top of a slide, take him out of the environment right when you see aggressive, unacceptable behavior.
+Whether Baby is in a sandbox, in a group of kids, or on the top of a slide, take her out of the environment right when you see aggressive, unacceptable behavior.
 If you do this consistently, it will help reinforce to Baby that aggressive actions mean no more time with friends or on the playground.

 - Recognize: If possible, try to understand why Baby might be acting out like this.
 Was another toddler also acting aggressively?
-Is Baby reacting to something that he thinks is unfair?
-Or could Baby be exhausted or hungry, which is why he is acting this way?
+Is Baby reacting to something that she thinks is unfair?
+Or could Baby be exhausted or hungry, which is why she is acting this way?

 - Reinforce: Remind Baby what the rules are.
-Tell him in very clear language that, even if he is upset, what he was doing is wrong.
+Tell her in very clear language that, even if she is upset, what she was doing is wrong.
 For example, say something like ‘I know you don’t want to leave right now, but we do not hit’, or ‘I know you are hungry, and we are going to get some snacks, but that doesn’t mean it’s okay to scream in here.’
-Show or tell Baby a more appropriate solution to whatever was bothering him.
+Show or tell Baby a more appropriate solution to whatever was bothering her.

 - Redirect: If Baby seems especially upset, distract Baby with a different toy, snack, or activity.
-This might sound a little too easy but switching tracks might be the best thing for him if he is struggling with emotions right now.
+This might sound a little too easy but switching tracks might be the best thing for her if she is struggling with emotions right now.

 When to talk to a pediatrician

 After all of this is said and done, when is aggression a sign that parents should bring their toddler to a pediatrician?
 Here are some signs that you should get a toddler’s aggressive behavior checked out.

-- If your toddler seems reckless and unconcerned for his physical safety
+- If your toddler seems reckless and unconcerned for her physical safety

 - If your toddler pushes, hits, or is generally aggressive more than other children